 At 6:30 in the evening, a bright fireball approaching from the west was seen and heard by local residents.
 The cone-shaped mass that landed in a corn field near the village of Bogga Dingare in Yobe, Nigeria, was estimated to have weighed ~100 kg, but most of the mass was broken up into small pieces and dispersed.
-Gujba is a primitive, polymict, chondritic breccia, the first fall among the bencubbinite group.
+Gujba is a primitive, polymict, chondritic breccia, the first fall of the bencubbinite group.
 It contains 0.48 mm-diameter, rounded, metallic globules (~41 vol%) and 0.815 mm-diameter silicate globules (~20 vol%), cemented together by a dark-colored, silicate-rich, impact-melt matrix composed of mm-sized fragments of both silicate and metal globules (~39 vol%).

 Metal globules can contain up to ~1 vol% troilite, which is positively correlated with the abundance of volatile siderophile elements.
 Fractionation of siderophile elements in Gujba was controlled by volatility rather than by oxidation/sulfidation processes or magmatic crystallization (Krot et al., 2002).
 Siderophile element correlations are inconsistent with a nebular condensation model.
 It is generally assumed that a protoplanetary impact gave rise to a vapor cloud with high enough partial pressures to generate a metal-enriched gas.
 The metal globules then condensed as liquids from this gas and were sorted by size and density, thereby establishing the high metal/silicate ratio of the group.
 The CB group reflects a sequence of increasingly lighter Fe isotopes from Gujba through HaH 237 to Isheyevo (Zipfel and Weyer, 2006).
 This wide Fe isotopic range provides further evidence of a formation within an impact vapor plume rather than in a nebula setting.
 See the HaH 237 page for a more detailed scenario of the CB group formation process ascertained by Fedkin et al. (2015) through kinetic condensation modeling.